Mo Heng Tan

-Mo Heng (Bing) Tan (born February 28, 1913, date of death unknown) was the goalkeeper of the Dutch East Indies football team during the 1938 FIFA World Cup in France.
+Mo Heng (Bing) Tan (born 28 February 1913–unknown death date) was an Indonesian footballer who played as a goalkeeper for the Dutch East Indies football team during the 1938 FIFA World Cup in France.
 The Dutch East Indian team only played one match after losing 0–6 to Hungary.
 He also had a mascot for the match.
 Tan became the only ex-Dutch East Indian team player to represent independent Indonesia in 1951, in an unofficial match against a Sino-Malayan Selection from Singapore.
+Tan is deceased.